- Majors & Minors

 If you're from Canada, you:

-- must meet the same admission requirements as first-year or transfer students from the United States.
+- Must meet the same admission requirements as freshmen or transfer students from the United States.

-- must complete the International Admissions Statement of Financial Responsibility Form (see below).
+- Before UND can issue you an I-20 Form, you must complete the International Admissions Statement of Financial Responsibility Form.

 Canadian Student Immigration Regulations